-Dave, one of the co-founders of the SFM Foundation, is the SFM Foundation’s President, and currently serves as Senior Vice President and Chief Information Officer for SFM Mutual Insurance Company, a workers’ compensation insurer organization headquartered in Bloomington, and Minnesota’s largest writer of workers’ compensation insurance.
+Dave is one of the co-founders of the SFM Foundation and previously served as President.
+He currently serves as Senior Vice President and Chief Information Officer for SFM Mutual Insurance Company, a workers’ compensation insurer organization headquartered in Bloomington, and Minnesota’s largest writer of workers’ compensation insurance.

 Dave earned a bachelor’s degree in computer science from Metropolitan State University, St. Paul, MN.
 He is a member of the Minnesota Insurance Federation Information Technology Committee, CIO Committee Member and Mentorship Program Mentor of Think IT, United Way Emerging Leaders, and is a former Big Brother with Big Brothers Big Sisters.

 Patricia Johnson, Treasurer

 Pat was President and Chief Executive Officer of SFM Mutual Insurance Company, retiring in 2007.